oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-39-04-language-specific-superseding-document.md

 ```
     "references": [
       {
-        "category": "self",
+        "category": "external",
         "summary": "Ersetztes Dokument",
         "url": "https://example.com/.well-known/csaf/clear/2024/esa-2024-1234.json"
       }
     ],
 ```

-> The note has the correct title.
-However, it uses the wrong category.
+> There is no reference where the summary starts with the correct term `Ersetzendes Dokument`.